 - Make a mud pit and enjoy the slippery, oozy possibilities

 - Create sculptures from natural materials (with a little imagination, a cluster of rock towers can look like a wise council of elders)

-Excerpted from the newly revised 35th Anniversary Edition of The Heart of Learning, scheduled for release in 2013.
-The Heart of Learning was written by Lawrence Williams, Oak Meadow’s founder, president, and a pioneer in homeschooling and distance learning.
-Its timeless lessons have informed homeschooling families for over three decades.
+Excerpted and edited from the revised 35th Anniversary Edition of The Heart of Learning, released in 2013.
+The Heart of Learning was written by Lawrence Williams.
+Lawrence is the founder and president of Oak Meadow and a pioneer in homeschooling and distance learning.
+Oak Meadow's timeless lessons have informed homeschooling families for over three decades.